chensong1995/numpy-tutorial/README.rst

   [('U', '<f8'), ('V', '<f8')]

 The size of the array is (n+2,n+2) since we need the borders when computing the neighbours.
-However, we'll compute differential equation only in the center part, so we can already creates some useful views of this array::
+However, we will compute differential equation only in the center part, so we can already creates some useful views of this array::

   >>> U,V = Z['U'], Z['V']
   >>> u,v = U[1:-1,1:-1], V[1:-1,1:-1]

-Next, we need to compute the Laplacian and we'll use a discrete approximation obtained via the `finite difference method
+Next, we need to compute the Laplacian and we will use a discrete approximation obtained via the `finite difference method
 <http://en.wikipedia.org/wiki/Discrete_Laplace_operator#Finite_Differences>`_ using the same vectorization as for the Game of Life::